 It is so because power and powerlessness define us.

 As children we grew up knowing that some people had power and others didn’t.
 Those who had a knack for getting us to behave had power and those who didn’t didn’t.
-Those who spoke with a certain authority were believed, while those who said the same words, yet without that authority just didn’t have the same power.
-And as we watched and looked at these people as mirrors we either identified with power, powerlessness or some gradation in between.
+Those who frightened us in some way were believed, while those who said the same words, yet without the fearful element just didn’t have the same power.
+And as we watched and looked at these people as mirrors we either identified with power, powerlessness or some gradation between the two.
 We began to see ourselves relative to power.

 So, what is this authority?
 It is a figure.